ibm-cloud-docs/cloud-pak-security/getting-started.md

 ### Purchasing a license
 {: #license-entitlement}

-Before you can install the Cloud Pak, you must purchase a license.
+Before you can install IBM Cloud Pak® for Security, you must purchase a license.
 Purchase a license, also known as an entitlement, through [IBM Passport Advantage](https://www.ibm.com/software/passportadvantage/index.html){: external}.

 ## Step 1.
 Finding the Cloud Pak in the IBM Cloud Catalog
 {: #catalog}